Schema Markup

 Page

 The Page filter allows you to look at the performance of an individual URL, or a set of pages that have the same URL pattern.
-You can implement this filter by clicking the “+ New” button beside the date filter and selecting the “Page…” option.
+You can implement this filter by clicking the “+ Add filter” button beside the Search type filter and selecting the “Page” option.

 Next, you can either copy and paste the URL of a unique page you’d like to measure, or a URL segment that represents a page set.
 Maybe you want to gauge the performance of all pages on your site containing /blog/ or /products/.